Adjustments to your home to help you live independently

 • ensuring that work is carried out properly

-Where major adaptations are required, an Occupational Therapist will do an assessment to see what kind of help you need.
-This will help to determine whether you are entitled to a Disabled Facilities Grant, which can be used to pay for the adaptations.
+Where major adaptations are required, an occupational therapist will carry out an assessment to see what kind of help you need.
+This assessment will also see if you are able to get a disabled facilities grant.
+This grant will help pay for the adaptations.

 • make it easier to get in and out of your home, for example by widening doors and installing ramps